splunk/observability-workshop/content/en/s4r/20-inital-ui-tour.md

 ---
 {{% button icon="clock" %}}15 minutes{{% /button %}}

-The goal of this section is to make you comfortable with the UI of the Splunk Observability Suite. to achive this, we first will examine the main components of the ui, followed by an excersise to get you started.
+The goal of this section is to make you comfortable with the UI of the Splunk Observability Suite. to achieve this, we first will examine the main components of the ui, followed by an exercise to get you started.

 ---

 ### 1. Connecting  to the Splunk Observability Suite

-Your instructor may already have told you that you should have recieved and eamil from Splunk that invites you to the Workshop Org (short for Organization).
-This eamil will look like the one below, and may have ended up in your Spam folder if you cannot find it.
-Once recieved, please click the {{% button style="blue" %}}Join Now{{% /button %}} or copy the provided url in the your broswser.
+Your instructor may already have told you that you should have received and e-mail from Splunk that invites you to the Workshop Org (short for Organization).
+This e-mail will look like the one below, and may have ended up in your Spam folder if you cannot find it.
+Once received, please click the {{% button style="blue" %}}Join Now{{% /button %}} or copy the provided url in the your browser.

 ![email](../images/invite-email.png?&height=500px)

 If you cannot find your email, check our FAQ [here](../25-login-faq), if that did not resolve the issue, inform your Instructor.

-If you follow the link provided in the email, and this is your first time using this eamil adress with Splunk Observability, you will be presented by the below User Registration page, allowing you to set you desired name, and the desired password.
-After completing the form, click the {{% button style="blue" %}}SIGN IN NOW{{% /button %}} button
+If you follow the link provided in the email, and this is your first time using this e-mail address with Splunk Observability, you will be presented by the below User Registration page, allowing you to set you desired name, and the desired password.
+After completing the form, click the {{% button style="blue" %}}SIGN IN NOW{{% /button %}} button.

 ![User-Setup](../images/enter-password.png?&height=500px)